frisnit/pacman-emulator/README.md

 The Pac Man sound hardware supports 3 voices on a single mono channel.
 Each of these voices can select the volume and frequency of one of 8 output waveforms.
 The sound registers are written to by the CPU over the memory mapped IO space during the 60Hz VBLANK interrupt.
 The Pac Man sound hardware runs at a 96kHz sample rate so the output from the sound emulator is low pass filtered and downsampled to 22050Hz for output.
 See Sound.java for implementation.

 ## Inputs
-This emulation currently supports the Player 1 controls (cursor keys), start button (1) and coin input (5).
+This emulation currently supports the following keyboard controls:

+### Machine controls
+- Player 1 controls (cursor keys)
+- Player 2 controls (cursor keys)
+- 1 player start button (1)
+- 2 player start button (2)
+- Coin input (5).

 The DIP switches are hardcoded.
 See Io.java for implementation.

+### Emulator controls
+- 'r' to reset the Z80 emulation
+- 'c' to apply an invincibility cheat patch to the ROM image (do this after the machine boots else it'll fail the ROM test)
+- 'p' to pause the emulation

 ---